rbundock/rbundock.github.io/_blog/what-will-corporate-portals-look-like-in-the-future.md

 layout: post
 title:  "What will corporate portals look like in the future?"
 ---
-# What will corporate portals look like in the future?
-corporate portals

 These days, it seems that cloud based systems are becoming more common and this is encouraging a changing dynamic within the workplace.
 It isn’t just individuals who are getting on board; businesses are beginning to realise that a physical headquarters and 40-hour work week are quickly becoming obsolete.
 Today’s employee wants to be able to increase remote working so that a work-life balance can be established.

 Many studies have found that employee productivity can increase exponentially when the opportunity to access the office environment from anywhere exists.
 With cloud portals offering financial incentives in the form of per-user licensing, as well as fewer IT and maintenance costs, moving to the cloud just makes sense.
 But what does the future of the corporate portal look like?